Welcome, so great to have you here with us. Can you tell us a little about yourself?

 Actually, I already write in non-erotic romance under a different pen name (ahem, Linda Kage).
 I would be willing to try pretty much ANY sub-genre as long as it’s romantic, but after that, no, I’m not really interested in changing!

 Do you always/ever see yourself as the heroine/hero when you write a story?

 Na, I’m usually pretty much the outside voyeur peeking in at other people!!

 Just for fun, I have a few personal questions,

-5) Favorite outfit – Jeans, a tank top, and flip flops.
+5) Favorite outfit – Jeans and a t-shirt

 Where can our readers find you??